stephaneAG/circuits-calculator/README.md

 - [ ] add event listener for input text change ? ( could be nice to append text as it's typed instead of 'Enter' )
 - [ ] add circuits pane "add" button
 - [ ] add circuits pane "add" functionality ( prompts user for an URL where (a) circuit(s) + json(s) can be found )
+- [ ] allow user to review the .json [ & the SVG ] added ( if added one by one, aka url to a file(name) != a dir )
+- [ ] display progress when downloading the circuits ( each circuit progrss bar can have 3 splits - svg, json, js)
 - [ ] add circuits pane circuits listing
 - [ ] add "config" support ( infos pane on top or bottom, colors override of default colors, .. )
+- [ ] be able to load color from either user config ( global ) or specific to a particular circuit ( json-based )
 - [ ] add js bookmark that extract schematic SVG from 123DCircuits & processes it to get a modded .SVG + .json
 - [ ] add helpers to split value & unity from a string ( the string being a component value like "110Ω" )
 - [ ] add parser logic to crawl parents/children/siblings from an element which holds a supported "pattern"